 Richard Linklater’s Boyhood is one of the finest achievements in all of cinema.
 When filming began in 2001 the writer / director had no idea whether his cast were still going to be fit and able when he regrouped twice more in years to come, or if the studio would pull funding on his project and some point during its creation.
 That he brought all the pieces together so well in 2013 to create one of the most touchingly real stories on the pangs and pains of growing up is a work of moviemaking genius.

 Hollywood has never let a true representation of the facts get in the way of a good story, and writer Chris Terrio and director Ben Affleck certainly didn’t let historical accuracy spoil their plans for a solid thriller movie.
 Flexibility with the truth aside, Argo was one of the best and most tense films of the decade, telling the rescue of six US diplomats by a fake film crew with enough flair and style to earn a deserved Best Picture Academy Award.

 30. STAR WARS: THE FORCE AWAKENS (2015)

 With the furore caused by The Last Jedi and Rise of Skywalker, people have already forgotten what a fantastic blockbuster The Force Awakens was.
-Leaving aside the fact it was a thinly veiled A New Hope remake, it was a well lauded that J.J.
+Leaving aside the fact it was a thinly veiled A New Hope remake, J.J.
 Abrams managed to introduce a raft of new characters that were able to hold their own against the much anticipated return of such beloved favourites as Han Solo, Princess Leia and Chewbacca.
-It makes their slight mishandling since doubly disappointing.
+No mean feat at all, but it makes their slight mishandling since doubly disappointing.

 29. INSIDE OUT (2015)